-For the 2019-20 financial year records of each of the fires occurring in the year each were extracted from the Fire Reporting database and exported into a MS Excel spreadsheet.
-A series of calculations were embedded into the spreadsheet to identify those incidents that were vegetation related.
-Forty-eight incidents were identified.
+For FY21, as in previous years, records of each of the fires occurring in the year were extracted from the Fire Reporting database and exported into a MS Excel spreadsheet.
+A series of calculations are embedded into the spreadsheet to identify those incidents that were vegetation related.
+Fifteen incidents were identified.